Leif A. Dormsjo was appointed Director of the District Department of Transportation (DDOT) by Mayor Muriel Bowser in January 2015.

 During his tenure at DDOT, Director Dormsjo successfully launched the first streetcar line in the District in 50 years, led the interagency Vision Zero safety initiative to eliminate fatalities and serious injuries by 2024, and implemented “TranStat,” a performance reporting and process improvements program using a data-driven approach.

 Dormsjo represents the District of Columbia on the Washington Metropolitan Area Transit Authority (WMATA) Board of Directors and also serves on the Board of the Union Station Redevelopment Corporation.

-He received a bachelor’s degree from Wesleyan University in Middletown, Conn.
-Mr. Dormsjo earned a master’s degree in public policy from Harvard University’s Kennedy School of Government, with a concentration in transportation policy and urban affairs.
-During his graduate school study, he was selected to work with the Boston Public School System as a Rappaport Public Service Fellow.
-Early in his career, he interned with United States Senator Bill Bradley.
+He holds a bachelor’s degree from Wesleyan University and a master’s degree in public policy from Harvard University’s Kennedy School of Government, with a concentration in transportation policy and urban affairs.